Aria-qin/Two-Layer-Neural-Network-for-MNIST/README.md

 Supporting files:  `data_processing.py`,  `visualization.py`,  `parse.py`
 ## Data Processing
 * The MNIST data is seperated into train set and test set in `mnist_train.csv` and `mnist_test.csv`
 * It is quite slow to read in the data from the csv files.
-In practice, I save the data in binary format with the dump function from the pickle module, but it is too big to upload, so I just upload the csv files.
-I put it in the  as well as the whole model.
+In practice, I save the data in binary format with the dump function from the pickle module, but it is too big to upload, so I just upload the csv files at   as well as the whole model.
 * To run the code, make sure that the csv data is at `./data/`